Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Experiments

 Fig.~\ref{fig:result_image_Suwannee} shows the HS image denoising and destriping results for Suwannee.
-The restored images by STV, LRTDTV, and TPTV in $\IndexSTV$, $\IndexLRTDTV$, and $\IndexTPTV$ still retain vertical stripe noise.
-For LRTDTV and TPTV, this is due to the limitation of stripe noise removal, similar to the results seen in the simulation experiments of Figs.~\ref{fig:result_image_Case3} and \ref{fig:result_image_Case6}.
+The restored images by STV, LRTDTV, TPTV, and FastHyMix in $\IndexSTV$, $\IndexLRTDTV$, $\IndexTPTV$, and $\IndexFastHyMix$ still retain vertical stripe noise.
+For LRTDTV, TPTV, and FastHyMix, this is due to the limitation of stripe noise removal, similar to the results seen in the simulation experiments of Figs.~\ref{fig:result_image_Case4_PU}, ~\ref{fig:result_image_Case5_BV}, and \ref{fig:result_image_Case8_JR}.
+QRNN3D in $\IndexQRNND$ removes the vertical stripe noise, but residual horizontal noise remains, and the river structure in the enlarged area appears broken.
 In the case of STV, its regularization method, which mainly captures the spatial piecewise-smoothness in HS images, is insufficient to separate the HS image and vertically smooth stripe noise.
 On the other hand, SSTV, HSSTV1, HSSTV2, $\llHTV$, SSST, and $\SSSTTV$ sufficiently remove stripe noise.
 This indicates that the second and third constraints characterizing stripe noise in Eq.~\eqref{prob:S3TTV_denoising} are effective for real stripe noise.
 However, the edges of the restored images by HSSTV1 and SSST in $\IndexHSSTVOne$ and $\IndexSSST$ are smoothed in the enlarged areas.
 Unlike these methods, SSTV, HSSTV2, $\llHTV$, and the proposed method, $\SSSTTV$, achieve the preservation of the narrow river structure while removing noise.